WICG/view-transitions/scoped-transitions.md

 to the user, we must pause the rendering of the DOM being transitioned.

-Document view transitions pause the rendering of the entire document while the callback is running, but scoped view transitions will only pause the rendering of the DOM subtree under the scoped transition root.
+Document view transitions pause the rendering of the entire document while the callback is running, but Scoped View Transitions will only pause the rendering of the DOM subtree under the scoped transition root.

 When the callback is finished and the transition animations are running, the